 SR20-D2 can be accessed via a PC.
-In that case the communication with the sensor is done via the user interface offered by the Sensor Manager software or by another Modbus testing tool.
-There are links to testing tools, paid or freeware, available at www.modbus.org.
-This chapter describes the functionality of the Sensor Manager only.
+In that case, the communication with the sensor is done via the user interface offered by the Sensor Manager software or by another Modbus testing tool.

 The Hukseflux Sensor Manager software provides a user interface for communication between a PC and SR20-D2.
 It allows the user to locate, configure and test one or more SR20-D2's and to perform simple laboratory measurements using a PC.
 The Sensor Manager's most common use is for initial functionality testing and modification of the SR20-D2 Modbus address and communication settings.
 It is not intended for long-term continuous measurement purposes.
-For available software updates of the Sensor Manager, please check www.hukseflux.com/page/downloads.